JQCVSC/cloud-server-log-analysis-lab/README.md

 ### Scenario

-As a security analyst, you are tasked with identifying suspicious activities in the company's web server logs.
-Your Python script should be able to detect SQL injection attempts and brute force login attempts, generating a report with the findings.
+You are a security analyst for a small e-commerce company.
+The company's web server has been experiencing unusual traffic, and you've been asked to investigate the logs for any potential security threats.

 ### Tasks

-1. Set up the Google Cloud environment as described above.
-2. Implement the Python script to analyze logs for SQL injection and brute force attempts.
-3. Deploy the script as a Cloud Function.
-4. Test the function by uploading sample log files with different patterns of activity.
-5. Verify that the function generates accurate reports in the report bucket.
+1. Analyze the provided log file for:
+   - SQL injection attempts
+   - Brute force login attempts
+   - Unusual HTTP status codes
+   - Attempts to access sensitive files or directories
+2. Identify the IP addresses associated with suspicious activities
+3. Determine the most frequently accessed resources
+4. Create a brief report summarizing your findings and recommendations

+### IP Scenarios

+- 192.168.1.1: A legitimate user who occasionally misplaces their password
+- 192.168.1.2: A malicious actor attempting SQL injection
+- 192.168.1.3: An employee trying to access restricted areas
+- 192.168.1.4: A bot scanning for common CMS admin pages
+- 192.168.1.5: A user encountering a server error during file upload
+- 192.168.1.6: Another malicious actor attempting SQL injection via login
+- 192.168.1.7: A potential attacker trying to exploit a misconfiguration

 ### Skills Practiced

+- **Remote Server Access:** Using Google Cloud SDK Shell to connect to a cloud-based VM
-- **Log Analysis:** Parsing and analyzing log files to identify potential security threats.
+- **Log Analysis:** Manually parsing and analyzing log files to identify potential security threats
+- **Linux Commands:** Using basic Linux commands for text processing and analysis
-- **Pattern Matching:** Using regular expressions to detect suspicious activities.
+- **Pattern Recognition:** Identifying suspicious patterns in log entries
-- **Cloud Security:** Working with cloud storage and serverless functions.
+- **Cloud Computing:** Working with virtual machines in a cloud environment
-- **Automation:** Creating a script that can automatically analyze logs and generate reports.

 ---

 ## Conclusion

-Congratulations on completing the Web Server Log Analysis Lab!
-You've used Python and Google Cloud to analyze web server logs for security threats.
-This lab provided hands-on experience with real-world cybersecurity tasks and demonstrated the power of cloud technologies in automating security processes.
+Congratulations on completing the Cloud Server Log Analysis Lab!
+You've gained hands-on experience in analyzing web server logs for security threats using a Google Cloud Platform virtual machine, accessed remotely from your local Windows machine.
+This lab has provided you with practical skills in log analysis and familiarized you with cloud technologies in a cybersecurity context.

 ---

 ## Next Steps

-- Explore more advanced log analysis techniques, such as using machine learning to detect anomalies.
+- Explore more advanced log analysis techniques using tools like awk, sed, and regular expressions
-- Learn about other cloud services that can enhance your cybersecurity workflows, such as Google Cloud Pub/Sub for real-time log processing.
-- Experiment with integrating your Python scripts with other cloud functions and services to build a comprehensive security monitoring system.
+- Learn about log aggregation and analysis tools such as ELK stack (Elasticsearch, Logstash, Kibana)
+- Investigate automated log analysis solutions and how they can be integrated into cloud environments
+- Study common web application attack patterns and how they manifest in server logs
+- Practice creating custom scripts to automate log analysis tasks

 ---